 It’s an E Visa but can’t get by self.
 Option you have

 If travelling through an UAE airlines (Emirates, Etihad* ,Fly Dubai ,Air Arabia) for return journey from India you can get Visa through them.

 *Currently Abu Dhabi is closed for tourist so not possible with them also not to travel with them.

-Only UAE based travel agents are authorised to issue visa but most of the Indian travel agents.
+Only UAE based travel agents are authorized to issue visa but most of the Indian travel agents can obtain through them.